 Of course, there is no singular solution to all intervertebral disc concerns.
 Any doctor, treatment or product claiming to be this mythological universal solution must be a scam.
 The reality of herniated disc treatment is far more complicated than any all-encompassing answer can possibly address, but we are always willing to consider each patient’s request for help, as long as they can provide some diagnostic details to assist us in aiding them.

 This crucial article topic is devoted to self-help.
 We always instruct back and neck pain sufferers to get more involved in their own care and this essay describes exactly how to do it.
+Want a real herniated disc solution?
+Are you willing to work for it?

 We usually ask all patients to provide us with their MRI reports, so that we can better understand the exact nature of their disc issues.
 These reports help us to decipher the suspected diagnosis and also to formulate a theory as to whether we agree with the diagnosis of a herniated disc being responsible for their symptoms or not.